top of page

 HNC Performance

 Evan is a drummer and percussionist from Arbroath with years of experience in performing in a variety of musical settings.
 At age 7, Evan began drum kit lessons and developed a keen interest in drumming and music performance.
 During high school, Evan also received tuition in percussion and began playing with Carnoustie & District Youth Brass Band, Arbroath Instrumental Band, Tayside Symphony Orchestra and the NYBBS.
 During this time, he enjoyed several successes with CDYBB, winning the Scottish and British Youth Brass Band Championships multiple times from 2010 to 2013.
 He has also performed with brass bands on television, radio and in the Royal Albert Hall at the BBC Youth Proms.
 In 2012 Evan completed a HNC in Music at Aberdeen College and went on to perform with various bands and musicians in styles ranging from big band to indie rock and heavy metal.
 He has enjoyed opportunities to travel through music and has performed across the UK and in Europe, including in Belgium, France, Germany and in at the royal palace in Lithuania with his traditional ceilidh band The Flingstones.
+Evan currently plays regularly with Arbroath Instrumental Band, Carnoustie Choir and The Flingstones and is excited to pass on his passion for music to others as a drum kit tutor at MCS.

 Lizzy McDonald - Piano and Vocal Tutor at Music Collective Scotland